SQL Server Configuration Manager

 To access SQL Server Configuration Manager Using Windows 8

-Because SQL Server Configuration Manager is a snap-in for the Microsoft Management Console program and not a stand-alone program, SQL Server Configuration Manager not does not appear as an application when running Windows 8.
-To open SQL Server Configuration Manager, in the Search charm, under Apps, type SQLServerManager12.msc for SQL Server 2014 (SQLServerManager11.msc for SQL Server 2012 or SQLServerManager10.msc for SQL Server 2008), and then press Enter.
+Because SQL Server Configuration Manager is a snap-in for the Microsoft Management Console program and not a stand-alone program, SQL Server Configuration Manager sometime does not appear as an application in some versions of Windows.
+To open SQL Server Configuration Manager, in the Search charm, under Apps, type SQLServerManager<version>.msc such as SQLServerManager13.msc, and then press Enter.

 Use SQL Server Configuration Manager to start, pause, resume, or stop the services, to view service properties, or to change service properties.

 Use SQL Server Configuration Manager to start the Database Engine using startup parameters.
 For more information, see Configure Server Startup Options (SQL Server Configuration Manager).

 Manage the SQL Server services using SQL Server Configuration Manager.